 We also use Google Analytics to monitor page views and event data on the site.
 We do not send personally identifiable information to Google Analytics such as email addresses.
 Google Analytics uses 1st-party (Yabla specific) cookies to identify and tag devices.

-We collect email addresses when new customers sign up, and when people ask to be added to the mailing list.
+We collect email addresses when new subscribers sign up, and when people ask to be added to the mailing list.
 This information is stored on our servers, and passed to MailChimp.
-We use MailChimps platform to compose and send email campaigns.
-Customers can opt out of email communication via the emails sent or on our site.
+We use MailChimps platform to compose and send email newsletters and campaigns.
+Group subscriptions, such as K-12 schools or other institutions, have the option to change settings to allow for students to create usernames without email addresses.
+All subscribers can opt out of email communication via the emails sent or on our site.

 We use various forms of advertising, primarily Facebook and Google Adwords.
-When a user visits our site, we send a tracking pixel to Google and Facebook which includes a cookie to identify the device.
-This enables advertising commonly referred to as re-targeting.
+When a user (other than K-12 or university) visits our site, we will send a tracking pixel to Google and Facebook which includes a cookie to identify the device.
 Regardless of how a user reaches our site, the user may see Yabla advertising on Facebook or elsewhere on the web via Adwords.
-We also send a similar tracking pixels when a user completes an action such as purchasing a subscription.
+We also send similar tracking pixels when a user completes an action such as purchasing a subscription.
 This enables Yabla to see the effectiveness of advertising.
 While we send no personally identifiable information, the reach of Facebook and Google means they generally can know who purchased a subscription to Yabla or visited Yabla.
 They don't make this information available to us, e.g. we don't get a list of Facebook users that visited or signed up for Yabla.
 While we don't offer a way to opt out of this tracking, many ad blocking tools can stop this tracking.
 We frequently verify that Yabla's site works when users run ad blocking software.

 We believe in the right to be forgotten.
 We have a procedure to remove all personally identifiable information.
 Our standard procedure is to replace names and emails with anonymous information, and delete device identifiers and IP address information for that user.
 Requests for deletion can be made by emailing email@example.com.
 We reserve the right to delay the deletion for up to 90 days if there are outstanding payment issues which would require contact information.
 A complete purge from offline backups may require up to 6 months.

-Any customer data can be made available to the customer.
-We will provide all customer data upon request to firstname.lastname@example.org.
+Any subscriber data can be made available to the subscriber.
+We will provide all subscriber data upon request to firstname.lastname@example.org.
 This will include all data from our production system relevant to the user requesting their own information.

 Additional information about Yabla's data handling can be requested by contacting email@example.com.